 Conserving sea turtles in a changing world

-Sea turtle populations have been depleted from historical levels due to human pressures including harvest, fisheries by-catch, and habitat destruction.
-While modern conservation efforts have made headway against many historical threats, global environmental change is posing a new suite of rising challenges.
+Sea turtle populations were drastically depleted from historical (pre-Columbian) levels due to human pressures including harvest, fisheries by-catch, and habitat destruction.
+While modern conservation efforts have made headway against many of these human threats, global environmental change is posing a new suite of rising challenges.
+My research seeks to support sea turtle conservation and population recovery in the context of global change.

 In my current postdoctoral research with the Marine Turtle Ecology and Assessment Program at NOAA’s Southwest Fisheries Science Center (San Diego, CA), I am building capacity to conserve sea turtles in the East Pacific, where my primary focus is the green turtle (Chelonia mydas).
 I am conducting projects that use animal biotelemetry and stable isotopes to reveal important patterns in movement, habitat selection, and energy use.